 How to claim the credit

-If you qualify for the Child and Dependent Care Tax Credit, you don’t have to itemize your deductions to claim it.
-Remember though, that it is not available to taxpayers whose filing status is married filing separately.
+If you qualify for the child and dependent care tax credit, you don’t have to itemize your deductions to claim it.
+Remember though, that it’s not available to taxpayers whose filing status is married filing separately, unless you fall into the exception.

 As any working parent knows, raising kids is expensive.
 If you qualify for it, this credit could help ease the burden a bit.